 On Sunday, 10th January 2016 a great musical chameleon we have come to known as David Bowie passed away after struggling with cancer for 18 long months.
 The next morning I checked my Twitter as I do every morning to catch the latest news.
 Immediately after reading a series of tweets tagged with #RIPBowie I felt overwhelmed.
-Both Twitter and quite truthfully speaking the whole Internet had broken out in panic and anger — fearing, or rather hoping, for the unfortunate news to turn as a hoax.
-Bowie had been a target of numerous hoaxes before and justifiably there were a number of people who refused to believe what they had just heard.
+Both Twitter and quite truthfully speaking the whole Internet had broken out in panic and anger, fearing, or rather hoping, for the unfortunate news to turn as a hoax.
+Bowie had been a target of numerous hoaxes before and justifiably there were a number of people who refused to believe what they had now heard.

-My proper introduction to Bowie came via Ziggy Stardust and the Spiders from Mars movie in the mid-00s, which means I have only listened to him for a decade or so.
-The great thing between us music lovers is that those who started listening to him in the early 70s have not and probably never will decry my late entry to the scene.
+My proper introduction to Bowie came via Ziggy Stardust and the Spiders from Mars movie in the mid-00s, which means I have only listened to them for a decade or so.
+The great thing between us music lovers is that those who started listening to them in the early 70s have not and probably never will decry my late entry to the scene.
 Another great thing on the age of the Internet and streaming services is that my quest to learn the magic of Bowie’s catalog has been a relatively inexpensive effort.

 During these ten years I have voraciously explored and engulfed Bowie’s records and ultimately formed a loving bond in almost all of them.
 Never mind the self-titled first album and a couple of sketchy 80s snafus (Tonight and Never Let Me Down).
 As many of you agree, the strength of David Bowie was not to linger on with the same tone for too long.
 Whereas 70s Bowie is nearly all killer and no filler, the experimental Bowie from the 90s is the hardest one to embrace.